richafnu/Viva/Viva/engage/campaigns.md

 ## Create a multitenant campaign

 If Viva Engage is set up as a hub-and-spoke multitenant organization, the hub tenant can host official campaigns that reach the entire organization.
-Hub leaders can harness the power of these campaigns to amplify their messages and reach to all subsidiaries on key causes and initiatives.
+Hub leaders can harness the power of these campaigns to amplify their messages and reach all subsidiaries on key causes and initiatives.
 Learn more about [multitenant organizations.](/Viva/engage/mto-setup)

-You can create a multitenant campaign if you're a corporate communicator, Engage admin, network admin, or verified admin on the hub tenant.
+You can create a multitenant campaign if you're a corporate communicator, Engage admin, network admin, or a verified admin on the hub tenant.

 1. Sign in as a hub admin or hub corporate communicator.